The Luz — the Living Bone of Resurrection

 There is a tradition in the Jewish school of thought regarding the enigmatic luz bone.
 Peninei Halakhah, Shabbat 7:7:4 states thus,

 We have a tradition that there is a bone in the human body called the luz.
 This bone did not benefit when Adam ate from the Tree of Knowledge; therefore, even though death was decreed upon mankind as a result of the sin, this bone does not rot.
 At the time of the resurrection of the dead, each individual’s revival will begin from the luz.

-The aforementioned luz bone, through which the body will be rebuilt, is the same Hebrew word luz in Gen 30:37.
-If this is so, where is the luz bone located in the human body?
+The aforementioned luz bone, through which the body will be rebuilt and brought back to life, is the same Hebrew word luz, almond, in Gen 30:37.
+So, where can the luz bone likened by the rabbis to almond be in the human body?

 However, other commentators believed that the luz bone is located at the bottom of the spine.
-According to them the luz is the bone in the spine that appears like the head of a snake (more particularly a cobra snake, as seen in the photo below), implying that is the sacrum, because the sacrum is the only bone in the spine that looks like the head of a snake.
+According to them luz is the bone in the spine that appears like the head of a cobra snake (as seen in the photo below), implying that is the sacrum, because the sacrum is the only bone in the spine that looks like the head of a snake.

 Cremation or burial of the dead

-The Torah teaches the burial of the dead, such as the clear wording in Deu 21:23 that a body must be buried the same day, because the unburied body is a curse to Elohim.
+The Torah teaches in Deu 21:23 that a body must be buried on the same day of death, because the unburied body is a curse to Elohim.
 This Torah command comes with both a positive side to bury a dead body and a negative side forbidding neglecting to bury it.
+We read,

-This command is grounded in the view that the body is created in the image of Elohim, as it was taken originally from the earth, so it is to return to the earth again.
-The soul being eternal does not die.
+This command is grounded in the foundational view in the Torah that the body is created in the image of Elohim.
+As it was taken originally from the earth, it is to return to the earth again.